 2) Do I need a Pre-Law Minor to go to law school?

-No. Even though law schools do no require either a major or a minor in Pre-Law, the coursework in JBU's Pre-Law minor is key to helping students from a variety of majors develop the skills, abilities, knowledge base, and habits of critical thinking necessary for success in law school.
+No. Even though law schools do no require either a major or a minor in Pre-Law, the coursework in JBU's Pre-Law minor can be of significant help to students from a variety of majors in developing the skills, abilities, knowledge base, and habits of critical thinking necessary for success in law school.

 The LSAT is the Law School Admissions Test.
 It is a half-day exam that must be taken by all students who apply to law school.
 Your LSAT score will be one of the most important components of your law school application.
 You can find more information on the LSAT at the Law School Admissions Council website: www.lsac.org

-It is generally required that students take the LSAT no later than the December prior to the fall semester in which they plan to begin law school.
-It is highly recommended, however, to take the LSAT even earlier-such as the June or October prior to the December date.
-Application requirements will vary by school so be certain to check the deadlines of the specific law schools to which you are interested in applying.
+In generally, students take the LSAT by the December prior to the fall semester in which they plan to begin law school.
+It is a good idea to take it even earlier - such as the June or October prior to the December date.
+Application requirements vary, so be certain to check the deadlines of the law schools to which you are applying.
 You can find more information on LSAT test dates and registration deadlines at the Law School Admissions Council website: www.lsac.org

-9) Who can I talk to about my interest in law school, law school application procedures, and/or the Pre-Law Professional Program at JBU?
+8) How can I get more information about law school, the application process, and/or the Pre-Law Professional Program at JBU?

-If you are interested in finding out more about law school, the law school admissions process, or JBU's Pre-Law Professional Program, please let us know.
 Please contact Dr. James Blankenship (JBlankenship@jbu.edu) with any further questions.
-We'd be happy to meet with you.
+He would be happy to meet with you.